The Ultimate Guide to Affiliate World Asia 2017 – Bangkok

-Let’s be honest, though: they’re called Thai massages, and you’ll be in Thailand.
-It won’t be hard to find one.
+To be frank... they’re called Thai massages, and you’ll be in Thailand.
+It won’t be hard to find one (there will even be a massage booth on-site at AWA).
 Aside from the above options, you’ll find plenty of experts throughout the city, and the scam risk is pretty low – your biggest risk is that it won’t be a great massage, and you should be keeping an eye on your valuables anyway.
 Most massage pavilions in Bangkok can be trusted to deliver the terribly painful (and totally replenishing) experience you’re looking for.

 Nightlife in Bangkok is world famous, and part of the fun is in wandering around and getting lost in the chaos.
 When you only have a few days, though, it’s smart to plan a bit ahead.
-Last year, Nicky Cakes and the fine folks at STM put together a solid list of clubs around the area (which we’ve also added to our map) - the events are outdated, but the clubs are still recommended.
+Last year, Nicky Cakes and the fine folks at STM put together a solid list of clubs around the area (which we’ve also added to our map).
+We'll keep updating this section as new events pop up.

 Note: As the conference nears, more parties will pop up.
 Stay tuned for more AWA-specific party suggestions!